ivardesign/960-fixed-width-template/README.md

   font choices, headings and font proportions are important for producing and conveying a well planned, professional looking site.
-Even with a single page, some thought and planning ahead of time can make a big difference.
+Even with a single page, some thought and planning ahead of time makes a big difference.

   It has been argued that it's best for accessibility to not set a default font-size but instead to focus on font proportions,